0v0katai/C.Basic/README.md

     * Since overclocking could be potentially dangerous, use it at your own risk.
 You can disable this prompt in the settings at anytime.
 * As C.Basic is written in C/C++, it uses floating point to express numbers instead of binary-coded decimal that Casio Basic uses.
 As such, handling non-integers may cause numerical errors.
 You are advised not to use C.Basic for applications involving serious calculations.
 * It has come to our attention that the flash memory in fx-9750GIII, fx-9860GIII and Graph 35+E II could be faulty in file I/O.

+### Bug report

+You must include the description of a bug and the steps to reproduce it in your report.
+Screenshots of the bug are appreciated.
+See the index issue #1.

+### Feature request

 ## License, credit and wiki